Winter 2022 Update

 Patchwood Farm CSA: FAQs

-Entering its second season in 2021, the Patchwood Farm CSA is all about great produce, direct connection, and flexibility.
-Here's how it works:
+The Patchwood Farm CSA is all about great produce, direct connection, and flexibility.
+Here's how it has worked:

 - CSA members purchase a "share" of the harvest before the season begins (either a "small" or "regular" size);